weakish/docs-en/views/realtime-guide-beginner.md

 - To have the audience of live-streamed contents interact with each other.
 - To have the users of an app or players of a game chat with each other.

-Based on the hierarchy of needs and the difficulty of implementation, we wrote the following documentations for you to learn how you can embed LeanMessage into your app:
+Based on the hierarchy of needs and the difficulty of implementation, we wrote four chapters of documentation for you to learn how you can embed LeanMessage into your app:

-- In this documentation, we will introduce how you can implement one-on-one chatting and group chats, how you can create and join conversations, and how you can send and receive rich media messages.
+- In this chapter, we will introduce how you can implement one-on-one chatting and group chats, how you can create and join conversations, and how you can send and receive rich media messages.
 We will also introduce how history messages are kept on the cloud and how you can retrieve them.
-By the end of this documentation, you should be able to build a simple chatting page in your app.
+By the end of this chapter, you should be able to build a simple chatting page in your app.
-- [In the second documentation](realtime-guide-intermediate.html), we will introduce some advanced features built around messaging, including mentioning people with @, deleting messages, editing messages, getting reports when messages are delivered and read, sending push notifications, and synchronizing messages.
+- [In the second chapter](realtime-guide-intermediate.html), we will introduce some advanced features built around messaging, including mentioning people with “@”, recalling messages, editing messages, getting receipts when messages are delivered and read, sending push notifications, and synchronizing messages.
 The implementation of multi device sign-on and custom message types will also be covered.
-By the end of this documentation, you should be able to integrate a chatting component into your app with these features.
+By the end of this chapter, you should be able to integrate a chatting component into your app with these features.
-- [In the third documentation](realtime-guide-senior.html), we will introduce the security features offered by our services, including third-party signing mechanism, permission management of members, and blacklisting.
+- [In the third chapter](realtime-guide-senior.html), we will introduce the security features offered by our services, including third-party signing mechanism, permission management of members, and blacklisting.
 We will also go over the usage of chat rooms and temporary conversations.
-By the end of this documentation, you will get a set of skills to improve the security and usability of your app, as well as to build conversations that serve different purposes.
+By the end of this chapter, you will get a set of skills to improve the security and usability of your app, as well as to build conversations that serve different purposes.
-- [In the last documentation](realtime-guide-systemconv.html), we will introduce the usage of hooks and system conversations, plus how you can build your own chatbots based on them.
-By the end of this documentation, you will learn how you can make your app extensible and adapted to a wide variety of requirements.
+- [In the last chapter](realtime-guide-systemconv.html), we will introduce the usage of hooks and system conversations, plus how you can build your own chatbots based on them.
+By the end of this chapter, you will learn how you can make your app extensible and adapted to a wide variety of requirements.

-We aim these documentations to not only help you complete the functions you are currently building but also give you a better understanding of all the things LeanMessage can do (which you will find helpful when you plan to add more features into your app).
+We aim our documentation to not only help you complete the functions you are currently building but also give you a better understanding of all the things LeanMessage can do (which you will find helpful when you plan to add more features into your app).

 > Before you continue:
 >